KidneyCAN is dedicated to accelerating kidney cancer research.

-The Kidney Cancer Research Summit (KCRS20) is scheduled for October 22nd-23rd in Philadelphia, Pennsylvania.
-We will meet at the Convene CityView Conference Center.
-Join us as we continue to fight for a cure!
+The Kidney Cancer Research Summit (KCRS20) was scheduled for October 22nd-23rd in Philadelphia, Pennsylvania.
+Given the complications of COVID-19, we are now planning for a virtual conference to be held on the same dates.

 If you missed KCRS19, you can review the presentation content here.

 “This is what started as a grassroots meeting for the entire RCC community, focusing on science, ultimate collaboration, and inclusiveness.
 All in the hope of helping our patients live better, live longer, and dream of the cure.
 Why not?
 Isn’t that what we all want if we get this disease?

 I feel this is the beginning of something very, very special.”

 “It’s one of the most exciting things I’ve ever participated in.
 We’re bringing together clinicians, physician scientists, and bench scientists to talk about kidney cancer research.
 The goal is to invigorate the science and spur breakthroughs.”